CheAhMeD/Theia/README.md

 ## PCB
 The PCB has been created with KiCAD software. <br>
-Theia V1 Schematics are available in PCB Folder (/PCB/theia_v1_schematics.pdf).<br>
+Theia V1 Schematics are available in PCB Folder.<br>
 The project is open source (If you need the KiCad project files drop a message). <br>
-Please use the gerber files provided (/PCB/production.zip) if you want to order a PCB (The impedance control is important for the USB part to work).
+Please use the gerber files provided [here](/PCB/production.zip) if you want to order a PCB (The impedance control is important for the USB part to work).

 <br>
 <img src="PCB/theia_v1_top.png" width="400" height="300">